Causes, Effects and Solutions to Water Scarcity (Water Deficit)

 8. Illegal dumping

 Illegal dumping is another significant reason for water shortages.
-Industries frequently dispose of their industrial garbage in nearby rivers and lakes since it is an easy and cheap way to get rid of this waste.
+Industries frequently dispose of their industrial garbage in nearby rivers and lakes as an easy and cheap way to eliminate this waste.

 9. Groundwater Pollution